RoySegall/nuntius-bot/README.md

 great power comes great responsibility.

 Nuntius in Latin means messages.
-That was the original project - a chat based on any backend technology: Drupal, Wordpress, NodeJS, etc., etc. That could connect to any front end technology(React, Elm, Angular, etc., etc.) and using any websocket service(Socket.IO, Pusher, FireBase).
+That was the original project - a chat based on any backend technology: Drupal, Wordpress, NodeJS, etc., etc. that could connect to any front end technology(React, Elm, Angular, etc., etc.) and using any websocket service(Socket.IO, Pusher, FireBase).
 The project was too much for a single man but the name lived on.

 ## Set up.
-You'll need PHP5.6 and above, [Composer](http://getcomposer.org) and [RethinkDB](http://rethinkdb.com).
+You'll need PHP 5.6 and above, [Composer](http://getcomposer.org) and [RethinkDB](http://rethinkdb.com).

 Go to [slack custom integration](https://gizrateam.slack.com/apps/A0F7YS25R-bots)